-Bon Secours St. Francis Health System provides health care without regard to race, creed, gender, nationality, disability, religion, sexual orientation, or source of payment.
+Bon Secours St. Francis Health System provides health care without regard to race, creed, gender, gender identity, nationality, disability, religious beliefs, sexual orientation, age, or ability to pay.
 As our patient, you are entitled to safe, considerate, respectful and dignified care at all times.

 as a patient at St. Francis, you have the right to:

 - Receive care in a safe setting, free from any form of abuse or harassment.

 - Receive appropriate assessment and management of pain.

 - Have a family member or representative of your choice and your personal physician promptly notified of your admission to the hospital.